Mccullahz/short-yt-auto/README.md

 ## Usage
 - To use this project, you will simply need to:
-- modify the script file to fit your needs and
+- Modify the script file to fit your needs and
-- add the music and template mp4 files to the project.
+- Add the music and template mp4 files to the project.

 <---------------------------------------------------------------------------------------------------------------------------------------------------->
 First, modify line 13, the API key, in the script file: